 Jonathan W. Simons, M.D.

-Jonathan W. Simons is an internationally recognized physician-scientist, oncologist, and acclaimed investigator in translational prostate cancer research.
-Prior to joining the Prostate Cancer Foundation (PCF) in 2007, he was Distinguished Service Professor of Hematology and Oncology at the Emory University School of Medicine and professor of biomedical engineering and materials sciences at the Georgia Institute of Technology.
-Jonathan is the founding director of the Winship Cancer Institute at Emory University in Atlanta and co-director of the National Cancer Institute Center for Cancer Nanotechnology Excellence at Emory and Georgia Tech.
-Jonathan received a bachelor of arts from Princeton University and a medical degree from The Johns Hopkins University School of Medicine.
-Before entering medical school, he was a Rotary International Postgraduate Fellow in the Humanities at the University of Kent in Canterbury, England, and a Nuffield Foundation Fellow in the Department of Biochemistry at the University of Cambridge.
-Jonathan completed his residency in internal medicine at Massachusetts General Hospital at Harvard Medical School and his fellowship in medical oncology at Johns Hopkins.
-Jonathan has been a funded physician-scientist in prostate cancer by the National Cancer Institute, Department of Defense, PCF, and other agencies since 1990.
+Dr. Simons received a B.A. from Princeton University and an M.D. from The Johns Hopkins University School of Medicine.
+Before entering medical school, he was a Rotary International postgraduate fellow in the humanities at the University of Kent in Canterbury, England, and a Nuffield Foundation fellow in the department of biochemistry at the University of Cambridge.
+Dr. Simons completed his residency in internal medicine at Massachusetts General Hospital at Harvard Medical School and his fellowship in medical oncology at Johns Hopkins.
+He has been a funded physician-scientist in prostate cancer by the National Cancer Institute, the Department of Defense, PCF and other agencies since 1990.
 He is also board-certified in internal medicine and medical oncology.
-He is married to Plum Simons, a breast cancer survivor, and has two sons.